On This Page:

 Vermont's small private water companies continue their struggle to remain viable and meet the Federal Safe Drinking Water Act (SWDA) of 1974, the SWDA 1986 amendments and 1996 reauthorization.
 Some of these companies lack management resources, access to reasonably-priced capital or have other problems affecting their overall viability.
 Many small companies have been taken over by municipalities, fire districts, or other consumer-owned entitites that are better able to operate these systems in a sustainable manner.
 The Public Service Department generally encourages such transfers, and works with customers to help them evaluate their options.

 This is a list of regulated water companies in Vermont.

-The Water Supply Division protects public health by assuring safe, affordable drinking water and by managing the water resources which provide drinking water.
-WSD is a division of the Vermont Department of Environmental Conservation in the Agency of Natural Resources.
+The Drinking Water and Groundwater Protection Division protects public health by assuring safe, affordable drinking water and by managing the water resources which provide drinking water The Drinking Water and Groundwater Protection Division is a division of the Vermont Department of Environmental Conservation in the Agency of Natural Resources.